korawichkavee/12740-Ridecomfort-Pittsburgh/index.md

 ## Goals
-We will quantify the comfort of a ride based on three primary factors:
+The overall goal of this project is to create a framework to measure passenger comfort from different types of transportation.
+In order to quantify the comfort of a ride based on three primary factors:
-  1. Vibrations within the vehicle
+  1. Vibrations and movement within the vehicle
-  2. Sound volumes throughout the ride
+  2. Noises present throughout the ride
   3. Temperature and humidity of the vehicle

-We will conduct sensing for three modes of transportation:
-  1. Bus
-  2. Car
-  3. Scooter/bike
+To understand the benefits and hindrances of different types of transportation, three different vehicles were sensed to obtain an array of results.
+The three modes of transportation are the bus (encompassing the public transportation type of vehicles), car (comprising private ride and ride-share options), and scooter (which embodies alternatives to traditional transport, including the bicycle).

-For each measured aspect and mode of transportation, we will analyze and compare obtained values to determine the comfort levels of each ride.
+For each measured aspect and type of transportation, there will be an analysis and comparison discussion based on obtained values to quantify the comfort levels of a *ride*.

 ## Sensors
-We will use the following sensors to measure data:
-  1. Vibration sensor to measure vibrations/accelerations.
-  2. Sound detection sensor to measure the noise of the vehicle.
+The following sensors were chosen to measure data, and get an assessment of comfort that can be quantifiable.
+### Vibration and Movement
+One of the main aspects that one can attribute to comfort is a smooth ride.
+That is why adding a vibration sensor to measure accelerations differences during the traveling time would be able to determine if the ride was pleasant.

+### Noise and Sound
+Who has not had the annoying situation of having to hear a car blasting off music while going to a place.
+Noises, especially loud and sharp, irritate someone very easily.
+Hence, detecting the noise while travelling can also quantify comfort.

-  3. Temperature and humidity sensor to measure temperature and humidity.
+### Temperature and humidity

-We will fix our sensors to each vehicle while in motion and take samples.
+Temperature and humidity can affect how a human feels during a ride.
+For instance, a warm and humid sensation would make someone start to sweat more easily and make a ride unpleasant.
+Thus, using sensor to measure temperature and humidity would give us an outcome that one can measure if the temperature and humidity is inside the human comfort location.

+**In order to take relevant measurements, the sensors were fixed to each vehicle while in motion, near the human position (where someone normally sits/stands on) to take samples during the trip and assess the differences between types of transportation.
-Note that a more in depth description of these sensors is outlined later, below.
+Note that a more in depth description of these sensors is outlined later, below.**

 ## Progress
 ### Current Progress